 ADULT & TRAVEL VACCINATIONS

-These are available every year commencing in October.
+These are available every year commencing in October and continuing until March.

-If you would like a flu vaccine (and are eligible), please come to one of the above sessions at the surgery.
+If you would like a flu vaccine (and are eligible), please contact the surgery.

-There will be 2 types of flu vaccine for adults – One for over 65’s and one for 18-64.
+There are 2 types of flu vaccine for adults – One for over 65’s and one for 18-64.
 This is because different types of vaccines work best in different age groups.
 It is important to have the correct vaccine for your age group.
-The supply of vaccine for over 65’s is being phased over several deliveries in September, October and November, hence the “flu day” dates.
-Please come to whichever one is convenient, no appointment needed, just drop in.

 The nasal spray flu vaccine remains the vaccine of choice for the majority of children (under18).